How to Get Into a Deceased Person's Computer (Microsoft & Apple)

 We offer a central place where you can store all your logins and make it easy for your loved ones to access them.
 Start a 14-Day Free Trial.

-I have initiated the Microsoft next of kin process, and Ms has told me the email doesn't exist.
+I initiated the Microsoft next-of-kin process but was told the email address doesn't exist.
 What could be the problem?

 In most cases, Microsoft deletes email addresses after nine months of inactivity.
 Ensure you've submitted your access request within that time.